jeswid/DSE3101_HDB_Resale_Price/README.md

 4) To see our benchmark ordinary least squares regression model and the machine learning models that we considered, you may run the codes in [ML.Rmd](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/ML.Rmd).

 ### Guide to the Frontend Folder
-To launch our website manually and see our frontend codes, you may either run the [ui.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/frontend/ui.R) or [server.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/frontend/server.R) and launch the app.
+To launch our website manually, you may either run the [ui.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/frontend/ui.R) or [server.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/frontend/server.R) and launch the app.
+The [global_settings.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/frontend/global_settings.R) contains the global variables and functions that we need for the functionality of the app.

 Authors: Brandon, Jessica, Li Xuan, Wan Ting <br>
 Special Thanks to Prof Huang and Prof Denis for their guidance. <br>